 How to Survive Hell Week in Football

-Hell week in football -- also referred to as two-a-days -- is the period of time when practices start at the beginning of the season.
+Hell week in football – also referred to as two-a-days – is the period of time when practices start at the beginning of the season.
 Typically, for most football teams, hell week starts sometime in August, when the heat and humidity can make already-grueling practices that much more exhausting and demanding.
-But with a little preparation and knowledge, you can survive hell week.
+However, with a little preparation and knowledge, you can survive hell week.

 Preparation Can Help You Survive Hell Week

-Run one to three miles.
-Repeat this three to four days during the week with a day off in between.
+Run one to three miles three or four days a week during the summer.
 One of the most effective ways to survive hell week is to get yourself in shape before practices even start.
 This will also help you acclimate to the summer heat.

-Lift weights.
-Work your legs, back and biceps on day one, then chest triceps, calves and abs on day two.
-Take a rest day, and repeat.
-Then take two rest days.
+Lift weights each week.
+Work your upper legs, back and biceps on day one, then chest triceps, calves and abs on day two.
+Rest one or two days and then repeat.
 If possible, work in your running on days you work your upper body.

 Run sprints.
 Bally Total Fitness recommends running sprints three days per week as part of your offseason conditioning program.
 Do a ¼-mile warm-up jog, followed by 10 x 10 yards, 10 x 20 yards, 10 x 40 yards and finally a ¼-mile cool-down jog and stretching.